Nastel/JESL/README.md

 **NOTE:** JESL currently supports (RFC 3164) and the Structured Syslog protocol (RFC 5424).

-Streaming Log4j to jKool Cloud
+Streaming Log4j to jKoolCloud
 ===============================
 Requires TNT4J Appender for Log4J 1.2 (https://github.com/Nastel/tnt4j-log4j12)

-Log4J can be configured to stream events and metrics to jKool Cloud by using JESL log4j appender (`com.jkoolcloud.tnt4j.logger.log4j.TNT4JAppender`) as follows:
+Log4J can be configured to stream events and metrics to jKoolCloud by using JESL log4j appender (`com.jkoolcloud.tnt4j.logger.log4j.TNT4JAppender`) as follows:

 #### Add JESL log4j appender to your log4j configuration